gvekony/sv-1800-2012/README.md

 * Folding markers end bug fixed; it consumed the rest of the file after the last fold.
 * Component factory instantiation snippet was missing a `)`.

-## [1.0.22]
-### Changes
-* Cleared up `uvm_config_db_get_guarded` snippet to be more user friendly.
-* Added UVM Factory instantiation snippets. (`uvm_object_factory_instantiation`, `uvm_component_factory_instantiation`)
-* Added UVM objection snippet (`uvm_objection_block`) to be available in task contexts.

-## [1.0.20]
-### Changes
-* Changed sv_guard snippet to automatically use uppercase defines with `.` replaced to `_`.
-* Changed the SV module and interface container snippets to default the name to the file name.
-* Changed the SV module and interface snippets to point out proper `package_import_declaration` placement.
-By importing packages here, the package contents are available even in the parameter and port list and the import does not happen in the compilation unit/global namespace, thus avoiding confusions and overrides in various simulators.
-(See SV-LRM-2017: Syntax23-1 for more details.)
-* Changed the SV function and task snippets to default the class scope to the file name.
-* Changed the UVM phase snippets to default the class scope to the file name.

-### Bugfixes
-* Fixed reindent feature to ignore the `disable fork` and `wait fork` statements in the indentation increase.

 # License and source information